trivago/Heimdallr.swift/README.md

 If the access token has already expired and a refresh token is available, Heimdall will automatically refresh the access token. *Refreshing requires network I/O.* *The `completion` closure may be invoked on any thread.*

+### HeimdallResourceRequestAuthenticator

+By default, Heimdall authenticates a request by setting the HTTP header field `Authorization`.
+This behavior can be changed by setting `heimdall.requestAuthenticator` to another request authenticator implementing `HeimdallResourceRequestAuthenticator`.

 ## About

 Heimdall was built by [Rheinfabrik](http://www.rheinfabrik.de) 🏭